clehner/sharedobject/README.md

 Participant objects
 ------------

-SharedObjects are used to represent wave participants.
+Wave participants are represented by SharedObjects.
-The value of keys "host" and "viewer", and all the values of the participants object, are participant objects.
+The value of wavy keys "host" and "viewer", and all the values of the participants object, are participant objects.
 They have the following properties:

 - id: the participant's wave address